Enable push notifications in a native iOS app

 Note

 The SDK manages APNs token registration and notification callbacks automatically.
 Do not set your own UNUserNotificationCenter.delegate — doing so will prevent push signals from being tracked in Connect.
+If your app needs a custom delegate or already has its own push infrastructure, see the sample app for the manual-mode integration pattern.

 Add the Notification Service Extension